Stan Lynch: Departure from the Heartbreakers

 Stan was a little younger than us.
 But he was a very good drummer and he was really conscientious, and he worked really hard.
 And he sang as well.
 He sang harmony.
 He was like our main harmony singer in the days before Howie.
 He was a powerhouse onstage.
 He reminded me sort of [like] Keith Moon in a way.
 He was so powerful I used to say he had this fifth gear that he could go into and just really make everything explode.
 He was really good at that, and he knew the songs really well.
 He and I had incredibly good communication onstage; he could read the movement of my shoulder.
 He could go anywhere I wanted to go.
 He never took his eyes off me.
 Anything I did was accented on the drums.
 Any movement I made.
 We had great eye communication where I could turn around and look at him, and he knew just exactly what I wanted to do.

 In 2022, Lynch accepted an invitation from Heartbreakers guitarist Mike Campbell to fill in for drummer Matt Laug for several shows on tour with Campbell's band the Dirty Knobs.
 The two had not met or spoken in twenty years, other than a brief phone call following Petty's death.
 Lynch stated he would be open to playing with the other three original members of the Heartbreakers in the future.

+Lynch has also worked extensively as a lyricist, including a long-running collaboration with Toto guitarist Steve Lukather.
+After contributing to Toto albums including Kingdom of Desire and Tambu, Lynch continued writing with Lukather on his solo work.
+On Lukather's 2023 album Bridges, Lynch co-wrote several songs and wrote the lyrics for "Not My Kind of People".
+Lukather described Lynch as "Stan, the word man", saying "He’s the one that comes up with these insane biting lyrics", and praising his ability to write lyrics that were "humorous and dark and weird".